rsocket/rsocket/Protocol.md

 Upon sending a response, the stream is terminated on the Responder.

-Upon receiving a CANCEL, the stream is terminated on the Responder and the response should not be sent.
+Upon receiving a CANCEL, the stream is terminated on the Responder and the response SHOULD not be sent.

 Upon sending a CANCEL, the stream is terminated on the Requester.